Nanofluidic Catalytic Reaction Imaging

 Long-term Vision

-In the long term, I envision the developed nanoscale imaging platform to enable the study of other nanoscale processes, for example in biochemistry, thereby enabling high impact also at other vibrant scientific frontiers.
+In the long term, I envision the developed nanoscale imaging platform enabling the study of other nanoscale processes, for example in biochemistry, thereby enabling high impact also at other vibrant scientific frontiers.

 Financiële details & Tijdlijn